MicrosoftDocs/Viva/workplace-analytics-insights/intro.md

 You can request access and get more information at [Microsoft insights](https://www.microsoft.com/microsoft-365/business/workplace-analytics).
 Select **Contact us** and complete the form to request access and get more information about Insights.

 After your admin has completed the [Setup steps](./setup.md), the data for insights might take up to three days to process and become available.
-After the data is processed for your organization, go to [Insights](https://productivityinsights.office.com) to view them.
+After the data is processed and your admin has installed and set up the Insights app for your organization, you can view advanced insights about your organization within Microsoft Teams.
+Follow the steps in [Install and pin](#pin-and-view-the-app) to locate and use Viva Insights within Teams.

 ## Your organizational data